-Because of the importance for some blind and visually impaired students of acquiring the skills necessary to access information, additional assessments may be necessary to determine whether a child should receive specific instruction in listening skills.
+Additional assessments may be necessary to determine whether a child should receive specific instruction in other compensatory skills.
 Possible assessments for this purpose could include assessments of hearing, general intelligence, or communicative status.
-A child's need for orientation and mobility services and the appropriate method or methods for acquiring the requisite skills also should be assessed, and this generally would be accomplished through an assessment of motor abilities, as well as vision and communicative status, which should be conducted as early as possible.
+A child's need for orientation and mobility services and the appropriate method or methods for acquiring the requisite skills also should be assessed, and this generally would be accomplished through an assessment of motor abilities, level of independence, vision and communicative status, which should be conducted as early as possible.
 This is especially important because parents and organizations representing the interests of blind and visually impaired individuals have reported that, in some instances, these students are not receiving appropriate orientation and mobility services and that appropriate evaluations of their needs for these services are not being conducted.
 In all instances, the results of all assessments administered to the child, including those administered to determine the child's needs resulting from one or more disabilities other than blindness or visual impairment must be considered as the child's IEP is developed.
-Adapted from 2010 Guidelines for Working with Students Who are Blind or Visually impaired in Virginia Public Schools All rights reserved.
-Reproduced by permission.